cakephp/docs/en/views/helpers.rst

 doesn't fit your needs, helpers are easy to create.

-Let's say we wanted to create a helper that could be used to output a specifically crafted CSS-styled link you needed many different places in your application.
+Let's say we wanted to create a helper that could be used to output a specifically crafted CSS-styled link you needed at many different places in your application.
 In order to fit your logic into CakePHP's existing helper structure, you'll need to create a new class in ``/src/View/Helper``.
 Let's call our helper LinkHelper.
 The